All dogs and cats within the state of Western Australia are required to be microchipped and registered.

 (6) dogs on their premises provided they have the necessary approval from council.

-Residents can complete and submit an application to keep more than two dogs.
+Residents can complete and submit an application to keep more then 2 dogs.
 A non-refundable fee is charged at the time of lodging your application to cover the costs of processing your application.

 NOTE: All dogs must be registered upon submitting this application.
 Incomplete applications will not be accepted.